transcom/mymove/docs/adr/0046-use-nodenv.md

 ## Decision Outcome

 Use `nodenv` to manage local Node versions.
-It's widely used, regularly updated, and allows folks to have mutliple Node versions on their system.
+It's widely used, regularly updated, and allows folks to have multiple Node versions on their system.
 The Docker-based development environment would provide more a consistent local dependency story, but would add too much overhead.